MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 The supported target ROAS values range from 0.01 (1 percent) to 1,000.00 (100,000 percent).

 This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetRoas*, and otherwise this field is ignored.

-> [!NOTE]
-> The target ROAS bid strategy is available for Dynamic Search Ads, Search, and Shopping campaigns.

 For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).